-The Tenure-Track Faculty (TTF) Contingent Offer Letter Term Sheet is a resource for units to use when hiring new tenure-related faculty.
-Developed in consultation with the schools and colleges in 2017, the term sheet generates a customized offer summary and contingent offer letter based on data entered by the unit.
+The Tenure-Track Faculty (TTF) term sheet is a resource for units to use when hiring new tenure-related faculty.
+Developed in consultation with the schools and colleges in 2017, the term sheet generates a customized offer summary and a contingent offer letter (turned later into an offer package) based on data entered by the unit.

 This tool and associated processes are assessed yearly for potential upgrades.
-If you have suggestions for future upgrades, please make note of them; we will circulate a survey to capture suggestions.
-If you notice a problem that must be addressed immediately, please email Anna Shamble (email@example.com).
+If you have suggestions for future upgrades or notice a problem that must be addressed immediately, please email Katy Krieger (email@example.com) or TTF Offers (TTFOffers@uoregon.edu).

 Term Sheet: The term sheet spreadsheet.
-Can also be a reference to the Offer Input tab of the spreadsheet, as it's the sheet where the terms of the offer are described.
+Can also be a reference to the Offer Input tab of the spreadsheet, as that is the sheet where the terms of the offer are described.

 Offer Summary: (Optional) Quick recap of the terms that have been discussed with the candidate.
 Can be generated by the unit from the offer summary tab of the term sheet spreadsheet, updated if needed, and emailed to the candidate to get initial confirmation.
-Note: NOT an official offer.
+Note: This is NOT an official offer and has been updated for AY23-24 to include only key details for candidates during the negotiation phase of the search.

-Offer Letter: Documentation of official contingent offer.
-Generated by the Office of the Provost (OtP), based on the terms defined in the term sheet.
+Draft Offer Letter: Documentation of official contingent offer.
+Generated by TTF Offers, based on the terms defined in the term sheet.
+Always paired with Policies & Procedures Addendum (see Offer Package below) and OtP Opportunities Addendum.
 Remains contingent until contingencies are satisfied and final notice of appointment is issued by Human Resources.

-Offer Package: The final PDF that will be sent to the candidate.
-Includes the offer letter, policies and procedures addendum, and any other addenda submitted by the unit.
+Contingent Offer Package: The final PDF that will be sent to the candidate.
+Includes the offer letter, Policies & Procedures Addendum, and any other addenda submitted by the unit.
 Generated by OtP and sent to the candidate by the dean/unit.

-Exact process may vary by school/college.
+The exact internal process may vary by college/school/division.
 Please contact your dean’s office for direction specific to your unit.

+Once the finalist has been approved by the dean and TTF Offers, the unit may begin the term sheet process.
 Typically, the unit head or dean's representative will complete the term sheet, documenting the terms of the university’s offer to the candidate.
 The head may choose to use the offer summary to confirm initial terms with the candidate.
-(Note: If it is important that the candidate receive an official contingent offer at this point, the dean may decide to ask to OtP to generate an initial official contingent offer letter at this point, revising later once all terms are confirmed.)
+(Note: If it is important that the candidate receive an official contingent offer at this point, the dean may decide to ask TTF Offers to generate an initial official contingent offer letter at this point, revising later once all terms are confirmed.)

-Once the terms of the offer have been confirmed, the unit head will provide the dean with the completed term sheet spreadsheet and any addenda.
-Upon approval, the dean or delegate* will email the term sheet and addenda to OtP.
-OtP will confirm terms and then provide the dean with an offer package PDF, consisting of the finalized offer letter and addenda.
+When the terms of the offer have been confirmed with the candidate, the unit head will provide the dean with the completed term sheet spreadsheet and any addenda.
+Upon approval, the dean or delegate* will email the term sheet and addenda to TTF Offers.
+TTF Offers will confirm terms and then provide the dean with a contingent offer package in PDF, consisting of the finalized offer letter and addenda.
 The Dean's Office will confirm the elements of the offer and route for appropriate signatures.

-* Only Deans and approved delegates may submit term sheets to OtP.
+* Only Deans and approved designees may submit term sheets to TTF Offers.

 The school/college will then send the offer to the candidate, requesting that they sign and return the offer package.
 The school/college will keep OtP posted on the results of the offer.
 If the candidate accepts the offer: